Code-Institute-Submissions/DavidJPWard-chained_sportwear_MayResub/README.md

 ## Objectives

--First Time Visitor Objectives
+- First Time Visitor Objectives

-    -to instantly know what the site is, how it works and how to easily get involved -to find out what can be done on the site, on what page and how to get there with no confusion
+To instantly know what the site is, how it works and how to easily get involved To find out what can be done on the site, on what page and how to get there with no confusion

--Returning Visitor Objectives
+- Returning Visitor Objectives

-    -to be notified of any views of my store items and likes on my gallery posts -to be able to find contact infomation to find out more about the organisation.
+To be notified of any views of my store items and likes on my gallery posts To be able to find contact infomation to find out more about the organisation.
-    -to see any new post made by other users.
+To see any new post made by other users.

--Frequent User Objectives
+- Frequent User Objectives

-    -to find any new blog official blog posts
+To find any new blog official blog posts
-    -to see if ive had any sales.
+To see if ive had any sales.
-    -to browse posts and help to inspire creative minded people
+To browse posts and help to inspire creative minded people

 ## Features